airpair/aws-lambda-stream-processing/post.md

-[AWS Lambda][lambda] is a service (in developer preview) that consumes events from Kinesis, S3, DynamoDB, and more.
+[AWS Lambda][lambda] is a service (in developer preview) that consumes events from [Kinesis][kinesis], [S3][s3], [DynamoDB][dynamo], and more.
 You can use it to make advanced materialized views out of DynamoDB tables, react to uploaded images, or archive old content.
-In short, you write a function (currently only in node.js) and it is presented with JSON containing information about the event's source and content.
+In short, you write a function (currently only in [node.js][node]) and it is presented with JSON containing information about the event's source and content.

 > Another way to run Node.js?
 Why bother?
 >
 > -- Everyone

 In a way, Lambda is a unique take on the Platform as a Service concept.
-A typical PaaS offering might offer to serve your Ruby (or whatever) web app, but Lambda takes the "serve" part out and replaces it with "reactively run".
+A typical [PaaS][paas] might offer to serve your web app, but Lambda takes the "serve" part out and replaces it with "reactively run".
 The instance your Lambda function runs on isn't running all the time, and you can have as many functions as you can trigger running at once.
 You could use it as a replacement for resque or another background job processor with a managed solution.

 This post is a tour of the powerful ways you can use Lambda to react to events.
 First, we'll tour a sample application I built that generates a static site